 Out of all the projects in this launch, the Bukit Merah BTO comes out tops for its proximity to the future Greater Southern Waterfront.
 As the area gets developed over the next few years, we can expect more uplift in the area.

 We also like that it’s close to various MRT interchanges, as well as food and retail amenities.
 Another aspect that stands out is that it’s located close to many parks, so it makes for an ideal home for nature lovers.

 If you’ve always wanted to live close to the waterfront, this is probably one of the more affordable options around.
 There’s a high chance that this Bukit Merah BTO will be cheaper than the public housing planned at the former Keppel Club site.

 On the other hand, the limited number of schools in the vicinity is a downside for those with children.
 For those who mind travelling far to go to schools, this may not be the BTO to ballot for.

 May 2021 Bukit Merah BTO: Should you apply?

-With only 170 units up for grabs, there’s a very low chance of getting a ballot number.
-Chances are even slimmer if you’re going for a 4-room flat since they’re the most popular ones.
+With only 175 units up for grabs, there’s a very low chance of getting a ballot number.
+Chances are even slimmer if you’re going for a 4-room flat since they’re the most popular ones and only 70 units will be available here.
 So if you really want to secure a flat here, consider balloting for a 3-room flat.

 But if you die die want a flat in Bukit Merah, there’s always resale.